l-mccarthy/IntroToIM/finalProject/journal.md

 ## Group Partner 21/04

 Turns out Daniel is doing the exact same project as me!
 We have decided to partner up.

-### The rest of the journal documentation will be on Daniel's journal: https://github.com/danielnivia/IntrotoIM/blob/main/finalProject/journal.md